rishiraj38/SectionD_G1_FinShield/docs/notebook2_transformation_log.md

 ##  Summary
 This notebook focused on:
-- Transforming encoded data into meaningful categories
+- Converting encoded categorical values into meaningful business-friendly labels
-- Handling outliers
+- Selective outlier handling on critical numerical features
-- Creating new analytical features
+- Creating new financial ratio features for deeper insights

-The dataset is now fully prepared for visualization and analysis.
+The dataset is now fully prepared for data visualization and analysis.